1065353767/FGO_Bluetooth_Assistant/README.md

 I know that in Japan, it's not allowed to use a PC simulator to play FGO, but this programm use the phone's own function to realize automatic play.
 It's time to liberate your hands and time!

 Since I'm a FGO player of Chinese server, all the image template is Chinese ver.
-For player in other country, you need to make template by yourself.
+For player in other country, you need to make templates by yourself.

 The following is the instruction of this programme, you can use translate webpage to read them.